 I used Home loan EMI calculator to calculate the above stats.
 You can refer the image below,

-- Set tenure period too, let’s say 25 years (an average)
+- Tenure period to 25 years (an average)

-- Set minimum interest rate according to current market as 10.5%
+- And, minimum interest rate according to current market as 10.5%

 It is time for a realization.
 Take a look at the below snapshot,